ashishrajput123/can-infinity-collapse-to-zero/paper/outline.md

 ---

+## 10. 99999.... is not equal to .......999999
+lets say
+a = 99999....
+b = .......999999
+a != b
+in our number representation a is not even a valid number since every number should have reference point (ie decimal reference) which a does not have

-## 10. Implications & Interpretations
+## 11. Implications & Interpretations
 - New perspectives on infinity: how infinite left and right expansions can cancel.
 - Unified representation for real and p-adic domains.
 - Negative numbers can be represented without a minus sign.